nickmoran06/Focus-League/README.md

 * [About](#about)

 ## Features

 #### Be more productive
 Keep track of how many hours you're on productive pages.

 #### Compete with your friends
 Through a leaderboard, compete to find out which one has more hours of productivity.

 #### Websites for developers only
 All developer pages are productive.
-Pages like Stackoverflow, Github or even Google Keep Notes are pages that will help you get on the leaderboard
+Pages like Stackoverflow, Github or even Google Keep Notes are pages that will help you get on the leaderboard.

 ## Instalation

 * First of all you must be using a browser that accepts chrome extensions, be it Google Chrome, Brave or another browser.

 *  Clone this repository:
 ```sh
 git clone https://github.com/nickmoran06/Focus_League.git